forestgrape/coronavirus/index.md

     - phagocytize
     - inactivate with antibodies
 ### prevent unwanted metabolisms

 #### self checks
-- self checks of the cells: inside the cells there are various systems to keep to cells metabolism immune
+Self checks of the cells: inside the cells there are various systems to keep to cells metabolism immune

 #### extern checks
 Cells present what they produce on the outside: T cells inspect these substances and can induce aptosis or ring the bells.
 In fighting coronaviruses T cells play a key role [citations in work].

 ##### t cells
 T cells are in the blood and locally in tissues.
+T cells play a central role in checking if cells do what they are supposed to do.
+Virus infected have a changed metabolism and often produce many virions, which can be [detected by T cells](#extern-checks).
+To control coronaviruses infections T cells are key [citation coming].

 > *Tissue resident T cells* or just *local T cells* are T cells which survey the tissues cells integrity.
 They are located especially at commonly observed entry points of metabolism changing pathogens which mostly are viruses.